pierrefayek2016-png/UART_project/README.md

 ### Finite State Machine (FSM) (`fsm.v`)

-The FSM controls the entire reception process.
-It transitions through `IDLE`, `START`, `DATA`, and `STOP` states.
-It uses the `tick` signal from the baud counter to determine when to sample bits and generates control signals like `shift_en` and `restart_counter` for other modules.
+**Logic Description:** The FSM is the brain of the receiver.
+It controls the entire reception process by transitioning through different states:

+  * **IDLE:** The default state, waiting for the `start` signal from the edge detector.
+  * **START:** Entered upon detection of a start bit.
+It validates the start bit and, if valid, transitions to the `DATA` state while asserting `busy`.
+  * **DATA:** In this state, the FSM uses the `tick` signal from the baud counter to increment a bit counter (`bit_cnt`) and assert the `shift_en` signal to shift a bit into the SIPO register.
+It transitions to the `STOP` state after receiving all 8 data bits.
+  * **STOP:** It waits for the `tick` to sample the stop bit.
+If the stop bit is valid, it asserts `done` and returns to `IDLE`.
+If not, it asserts `err` and returns to `IDLE`.

+The FSM also generates the crucial `restart_counter` signal to re-synchronize the baud counter at the start of a new frame.

 ```verilog
 module fsm(